Species: Natrix natrix

 Because of their liking for gardens and particularly for compost heaps, grass snakes are often encountered in gardens.
 They are harmless to humans, though they can act quite aggressively if cornered, puffing up their bodies, hissing loudly and even lunging to make a strike with a closed mouth.
 However, that is not their only behaviour when they feel threatened.
 Sometimes they play dead, with mouth open and tongue hanging out.
 If they are actually caught, they will struggle violently and emit a foul-smelling substance from their anal glands.

 Photo of grass snake playing dead (below) by Iain Leach.

 Protecting the grass snake

-Grass snakes are protected by law in Great Britain, meaning that they cannot be deliberately killed, injured or traded in any way.
+Grass snakes are protected in the UK under the Wildlife and Countryside Act, 1981.
+They are a Priority Species under the UK Post-2010 Biodiversity Framework, meaning that they cannot be deliberately killed, injured or traded in any way.

 Photos by Iain Leach and David Slater, courtesy of Wildscreen Exchange.